-The US Congress has set up stringent measures to determine classes of foreign nationals who may be admitted into the United States, and the grounds for which foreign nationals may be removed.
+US immigration regulations have set up stringent measures to determine classes of foreign nationals who may be admitted into the United States, and the grounds for which foreign nationals may be removed.
 According to the Immigration and Nationality Act (INA) certain conduct may disqualify a foreign national from entering the United States (inadmissibility) or provide grounds for his or her removal or deportation.
 Prominently featured among this conduct is criminal activity.

 Most crimes affecting immigration status are not specifically mentioned by the INA, but instead fall under one of the broad categories of crimes, such as crimes involving moral turpitude or aggravated felonies.
 In addition, certain criminal conduct precludes a finding of good moral character under the INA, which is a requirement for naturalization and certain types of immigration relief.

-The immigration consequences of criminal activity may be grouped into two broad categories of inadmissibility and deportability.
-A foreign national, therefore, if found guilty, will become subjected to the grounds for inadmissibility or deportability.
-Criminal conduct may also affect an alien’s eligibility for either voluntary departure or discretionary relief from removal.
+The immigration consequences of criminal activity may be grouped into the two broad categories of “inadmissibility” and “deportability.”
+Criminal conduct may also affect an alien’s eligibility for either voluntary departure or discretionary relief from removal/deportation.
 Additionally, as noted above, criminal conduct is a key disqualifying factor under the good moral character requirement for naturalization.

 Categories of Criminal Aliens